-Our customers also expect that we comply with regulatory standards that may place additional burdens on us.
-Our customers expect us to meet voluntary certifications or adhere to standards established by third parties, such as the SSAE 18, SOC1 and SOC2 audit processes, and may demand that they be provided a report from our auditors that we are in compliance.
-If we are unable to maintain these certifications or meet these standards, it could adversely affect our customers' demand for our service and could harm our business.
+In addition to government activity, privacy advocacy, and other industry groups have established or may establish various new, additional, or different self-regulatory standards that may place additional burdens on us.
+Our customers may require us, or we may find it advisable, to meet voluntary certifications or adhere to other standards established by them or third parties, such as the SSAE 18, SOC1, and SOC2 audit processes.
+If we are unable to maintain such certifications, comply with such standards, or meet such customer requests, it could reduce demand for our services and adversely affect our business.